Rikski/namecoin-wallet/README.md

-Welcome to _Namecoin Wallet_, a standalone Namecoin payment app for your Android device!
+Welcome to _Worldleadcurrency Wallet_, a standalone Worldleadcurrency payment app for your Android device!

 This project contains several sub-projects: